-\begin{definition}[The total module category] We define the \emph{total module category} $\int_{R}\Mod(R)$, or $\LMod$ for short, as follows\footnote{ Our notation for the total category is modelled after the category of elements of a presheaf, and, more generally, after the Grothendieck construction of a pseudofunctor.
-It overlaps with the notation for categorical ends. }: \begin{itemize} \item its objects are pairs $(R, M)$ of a monad $R$ and an $R$-module $M$. \item a morphism from $(R, M)$ to $(S, N)$ is a pair $(f, m)$ where $f\colon R \rar S$ is a morphism of monads, and $m\colon M \rar f^*N$ is a morphism of $R$-modules. \end{itemize} The category $\LMod$ comes equipped with a forgetful functor to the category of monads, given by the projection $(R,M) \mapsto R$. \end{definition}
+\begin{defi}[Total module category] We define the \emph{total module category} $\int_{R}\Mod(R)$, or $\LMod$ for short, as follows\footnote{ Our notation for the total category is modelled after the category of elements of a presheaf, and, more generally, after the Grothendieck construction of a fibration.
+It overlaps with the notation for categorical ends. }: \begin{itemize} \item its objects are pairs $(R, M)$ of a monad $R$ and an $R$-module $M$. \item a morphism from $(R, M)$ to $(S, N)$ is a pair $(f, m)$ where $f\colon R \rar S$ is a morphism of monads, and $m\colon M \rar f^*N$ is a morphism of $R$-modules. \end{itemize} The category $\LMod$ comes equipped with a forgetful functor to the category of monads, given by the projection $(R,M) \mapsto R$. \end{defi}

-\begin{proposition}[\coqident{Prelims.LModulesFibration}{cleaving_bmod}] The forgetful functor $\LMod \to \Mon$ is a Grothendieck fibration with fibre $\Mod(R)$ over a monad $R$.
+\begin{prop}[\coqident{Prelims.LModulesFibration}{cleaving_bmod}] The forgetful functor $\LMod \to \Mon$ is a Grothendieck fibration with fibre $\Mod(R)$ over a monad $R$.
 In particular, any monad morphism $f : R \rar S$ gives rise to a functor